-Your first tool for self promotion is your web site.
+You need your own branded website.
 Owning your own real estate on the Internet where you can showcase your portfolio, present your working philosophy, resume and point of view is a must.
 Not having a web site under your own branded domain reduces your legitimacy in the business world.
-The cost of domain registration and hosting is minor – usually less than $100/year.
+The cost of domain registration and hosting is minor – usually not much more than $125/year.

-Squarespace is a self-managed hosting platform with drag and drop features, customization options including portfolios, commerce and blogs.
+Squarespace is a managed shared hosting platform with drag and drop features, customization options including portfolios, commerce and blogs.

-WordPress.com is a free content management framework with a variety of themes and plugins to choose from.
+WordPress.com is a free content management platform, with a variety of themes and plugins to choose from.

-Wixis another drag and drop web site building and hosting option, and is free with the Wix branding.
+Wix is another drag and drop web site building and managed hosting option.

 PortfolioBox offers portfolio, blog and ecommerce options with a high degree of customization.

-Joomla is another self-hosted web building software that is, in my experience, more technical than WordPress, and, like WordPress, is free.
+Joomla is another web building software that is more technical than WordPress.
+Like WordPress, it’s free.
 Free and premium themes and plugins are also available.

-To submit your web site to search engines (letting them know your web site exists), follow the links below.
+Submit your web site to search engines for indexing and SEO.
+To submit your web site to search engines (letting them know your web site exists), use the links below.
 You don’t have to submit your site, but doing so will help you get found more quickly.
 Your site will benefit from submitting a sitemap, an xml file that acts as a sort of table of contents for search engines.

-How should I display my work on my web site?
+How should I display my portfolio on my web site?

 Local Business Listings